stanford-rc/globus.stanford.edu/server/finish.md

 %}

-When you reach the Endpoints page, at the top of the list of endpoints, click on _administered by me_.
+When you reach the Endpoints page, at the top of the list of endpoints, click on **Administered By You**.
 The list of endpoints will switch to show endpoints administered by your Globus ID.

 {% include hero-image.html